 The University of Wisconsin Oshkosh is self-insured through the State, with additional supplemental policies that fill in the gaps of self-coverage.
 Below is a short list of insurance topics with summaries.
 Click the boxes for more information (feature coming soon!).

 Certificates of Coverage (Proof of University Insurance)

 Outside agencies may ask for proof of insurance from the University for an event or activity.
 All requests must go through the Risk & Safety office and may take up to two weeks.
-Click this box to go to the Certificate of Coverage Request form.
+Click here to go to the Certificate of Coverage Request Form.